Shanmukha5269/docker-2-tier/README.md

     -   `script.js`: Frontend JavaScript for interacting with the backend API.
 -   `package.json`: Project metadata and dependencies.
 -   `README.md`: This file.
+-   `Dockerfile`: Dockerfile for building the Node.js backend image.